ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-input-files.rst

    import java.util.*;
    import java.nio.file.*;

-   /* Change YourClassName below */
-   class YourClassName
+   /* Change this class name to a meaningful name for one record from the dataset. */ class OneItem
    {
        // Add at least 3 attributes found in the data file